-Chepstow racecourse is one of the three tracks that Wales has to offer and plays host to Wales' most famous race, the Welsh Grand National.
+Chepstow racecourse is one of the three tracks that Wales has to offer and plays host to the famous Welsh Grand National.

 The racecourse has been in existence since the early 20th century and still holds both Jumps and Flat racing, although it's better known as a jumps track these days.